-Consultations are available to help guide you to self-empowerment on your healing path.
+Clinic appointments can help guide you to self-empowerment on your healing path.
 My practice specializes in supporting the health of women and children from conception onward.
 I am honored to see clients of all genders when their wellness goals fit into my areas of expertise.
-Please read about my practice to consider whether my perspective would be helpful as you maximize your health.
+Please read below about my practice to consider whether my perspective would be helpful as you maximize your health.

-Promoting long-term balance by addressing chronic conditions throughout the body
+- Chronic conditions: Promoting long-term balance throughout the body

 Feel free to contact me to ask if I’m experienced with your individual health goals

-Consultations last 1 hour and are either done in person, here at the farm over a cup of tea, or over the phone.
+Herbal consultations last up to 1 hour and take place over a cup of tea in Newfane or Brattleboro, Vermont, or over the phone for long-distance clients.
+It is an in-depth, personal conversation about your goals and history.
 All new clients fill out a consent form and an intake form, available via email when appointments are scheduled.

 Consultations are followed by an in-depth written summary of recommendations for you to refer back to, including herbal, nutrition, and lifestyle recommendations to help you meet your wellness goals.
 Most clinical clients will receive one or more handmade herbal remedies (custom or standard as appropriate), but sometimes I may recommend products made by other companies, if that is the best fit for you.
+Many of my clients like to make their own formulas as part of the self-empowerment process; in these cases, I am happy to provide instructions.
 I routinely refer clients to other practitioners to provide well-rounded, holistic care as appropriate; this may include massage therapy, acupuncture, or other modalities.

 Changing deep-rooted health imbalances is a process that happens in the fullness of time, so all new clients are scheduled for a follow-up to ensure that recommendations are helpful and allow for any necessary adjustments to formulas.

 Fees are based on a sliding scale, and barter is sometimes accepted to cover part of the fee.
-This is to help make clinical herbalism more available to our community, so please be respectful and contribute as much as you are able–this makes space for the practice to continue accepting sliding scale and barter clients.
+This is to help make clinical herbalism more accessible to our community, so please be respectful and contribute as much as you are able, in order to make space for the practice to continue accepting sliding scale and barter clients.

 Tinctures, syrups, salves, oils, honeys, teas, and more are available as both standard and custom items.
 See our formulas page for more information and prices; different sizes from those listed are available for clinical clients as appropriate.
 Clinical clients may reorder formulas at will, but adjustments to custom formulas need to be accompanied by a follow-up.